Cash Ratio

 Current liabilities are obligations that are due within one year.

 The ratio calculation results in a number that can be used as a multiple.
-E.g., if the ratio comes out as 1, the firm has the same amount of CCE and current liabilities.
+For, if the ratio comes out as 1, the firm has the same amount of CCE and current liabilities.
 Or CCE is 1x (1 time) the current liabilities.

 The ratio is preferred to be at least 1 for a company to be considered in a good position, but there are a few exceptions to interpreting the ratio.

-The ratio is equal to 1:
+The Ratio is Equal to 1

 If the ratio is equal to or closer to 1, the firm is said to have adequate cash assets to repay all its near-term obligations.

-The CCE & CL are equal.
+The CCE & CL are Equal

 Usually, if firms have enough cash, they prefer keeping the ratio above one to be safe.
-But a ratio of 1 is usually interpreted by lenders as favorable, and the company can add more debt.
+However, a ratio of 1 is usually interpreted by lenders as favorable, and the company can add more debt.

-The ratio is greater than 1
+The Ratio is Greater than 1

 This is the most favorable scenario for any firm.
 A CR greater than one can also give a rough picture of the company's overall health.